Table of Contents

-If you own your own business, you may be wondering whether you’re better off going with GAAP (generally accepted accounting principles) or tax-based accounting.
-The answer depends on the size of your business, as well as your plans for financing and future growth.
+If you own your own business, you may be wondering whether you’re better off using Generally Accepted Accounting Principles (GAAP) or tax-basis accounting.
+The answer depends on the size of your business and your plans for financing and future growth.

-Generally speaking, GAAP is a good fit for larger companies with complicated revenue streams (it’s also mandatory for public companies), while the simpler tax-basis accounting can be advantageous for smaller businesses.
+Generally speaking, GAAP is a good fit for larger companies with complicated revenue streams (and mandatory for public companies), while the simpler tax-basis accounting can be advantageous for smaller businesses.
 However, there are some exceptions to this rule.

 What Is GAAP?

-GAAP stands for Generally Accepted Accounting Principles, and is a set of accounting procedures public companies must follow to remain compliant with the U.S. Securities and Exchange Commission (SEC).
+GAAP, which stands for Generally Accepted Accounting Principles, is a set of accounting procedures that public companies must follow to remain compliant with the U.S. Securities and Exchange Commission.
 Private companies aren’t required to follow GAAP, but doing so can make applying for small business loans easier because it can speed up the underwriting process.

-Public companies are required to follow GAAP because investors, lenders, and the overall market need to be able to trust the data that companies provide.
-GAAP makes this possible.
-With GAAP, all financial statements are produced with the same methodology, so it’s not only easier to trust a company’s reports, but it’s also possible to compare one company to another, which is useful for investors.
+Public companies are required to follow GAAP because investors, lenders, and the overall market must be able to trust the data that these companies provide.
+GAAP makes this possible because all financial statements are produced with the same methodology, and companies can be compared, which is useful for investors.

 No matter what type of business loan a small business owner may apply for, lenders tend to prefer GAAP over other accounting methods because it shows all assets and liabilities, allowing a more complete picture of a company’s financial health.